vineet221713/Creating_api_for_dumping_Excel_data_to_mysql_by_springboot/README.md

 With the help of springboot we store the data to database easly and create api

 depedency-- spring web , mysql driver , spring batch ,hibernate data jpa,apache poi

+\s - for knowing the port running in your system